 Legal vs Illegal Sportsbooks

-Since Canadian law makes it illegal to run a sportsbook, but not necessarily against the law to bet on sports, there are a number of “offshore” sportsbooks that offer a variety of single-game betting options to Canadians online.
+Previous Canadian law made it illegal to run a sportsbook, but not necessarily against the law to bet on sports.
+As a result, there have long been a number of “offshore” sportsbooks offering a variety of single-game betting options to Canadians online.

-Most offer better odds and infinitely more betting options than PROLINE, but it’s still not a good idea to bet with these grey-market sports betting operators.
+Most offer better odds and infinitely more betting options than PROLINE.
+But it has still never been a good idea to bet with these grey-market sports betting operators.
 No Canadian oversight or regulation means these sportsbooks can do whatever they want with your money, and many do.

-They employ unscrupulous banking techniques to trick Canadian banks into doing business with them, which can make it hard to get ahold of your money.
-Plus, many are guilty of predatory practices, like delaying withdrawals and offering bonuses for you to cancel withdrawals to hold on to your winnings until you lose those winnings right back to them.
+They employ unscrupulous banking techniques to trick Canadian banks into doing business with them.
+That can make it hard to get ahold of your money.
+Plus, many are guilty of predatory practices.
+They’ll delay withdrawals and offer bonuses for you to cancel withdrawals.
+That way, they can hold on to your winnings until you lose those winnings right back to them.

 If you think these operations can’t shut the doors and disappear with your money overnight, think again.
-It happened with offshore online poker operators and it can happen with sportsbooks too.
+It happened with offshore online poker operators.
+It can happen with sportsbooks too.
 Unfortunately, if it ever does, you’ll have nowhere to turn.

 The province estimates people in Ontario are betting somewhere around $500 million a year with various offshore gaming operators.
 Don’t be one of them.
-Avoid the inevitable feelings of regret by sticking to PROLINE, or being patient.
-The federal and provincial governments are working towards bringing safer and more secure sports betting options to you, with the kind of consumer protections only a government body can provide.
+Avoid the inevitable feelings of regret by sticking to PROLINE, or be patient.
+The federal and provincial governments are in the process of bringing safer and more secure sports betting options to you.
+Offering up the kind of consumer protections only a government body can provide.
 It’s only a matter of time before those options are here in Ontario.

 When is single-game betting coming to Ontario?

-In the meantime, it’ll be up to the individual provinces and territories to decide if they want to just add single-game wagering to the sports betting lottery products they offer, or introduce a private operator model where privately run sportsbooks will be licensed to operate there.
-Ontario is choosing the latter.
+The new federal law leaves it up to the individual provinces and territories to decide if they want to add single-game wagering to the sports betting lottery products they offer or introduce a private operator model.
+This model would allow privately run sportsbooks to be licensed to operate.
+Ontario is choosing to do both.
 Premier Doug Ford promised to open up the legal online gambling market to competition in his 2020 provincial budget.
-Now, the Alcohol and Gaming Commission of Ontario, tasked with overseeing the new regulated online gaming market and licensing private third-party online sportsbooks and casinos, is engaging with the public and gaming and social responsibility sectors in an effort to figure out how it will all work.
+Now, the Alcohol and Gaming Commission of Ontario has been tasked with overseeing the new regulated online gaming market and licensing private third-party online sportsbooks and casinos.
+To that end, it is engaging with the public and gaming and social responsibility sectors in an effort to figure out how it will all work.